-16. Whether institutional data submitted to AISHE:

-Year of Submission

-Date of Submission

-25-Jan-2020

-17. Does the Institution have Management Information System ?

-If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)

-The college follows partial management information system.
+Management Committee of Vasant Kanya Mahavidyalaya 27-Feb-2019 15.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
+No 16.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2020 Date of Submission 25-Jan-2020 17.
+Does the Institution have Management Information System ?
+Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) • The college follows partial management information system.
 The college library is fully automated.
-It is using the software LIBSYS 4.0 for the record keeping of issue and return of books.
-The staff members, research scholars and students can search books through WEBOPAC.
-They have access to NList through INFLIBNET.
-1) A licensed software Turning Point is used for the upkeep of records of students.Reports like list of students with their personal details, TC/CC can be generated through the software.
-2) The process of admission of students in the college is fully online.
+It scholars and PG students can access books through WEBOPAC.
+They have access to NList through INFLIBNET. • A licensed software Turning Point is used for the upkeep of records of students.
+Reports like list of students with their personal details, TC/CC can be generated through the software. • The process of admission of students in the college is fully online.
 The entry of marks and generation of results is fully automated.
-The software used for these purposes is provided by the affiliating university BHU.
-3) Details of income and expenditure is updated on the Public Financial Management System (PFMS).
-4) The records of the Research Scholars receiving UGC Fellowships are maintained through UGC prescribed website
+The software used for these purposes is provided by the affiliating university BHU. • Details of income and expenditure is updated on the Public Financial Management System (PFMS). • The records of the Research Scholars receiving UGC Fellowships are maintained through UGC prescribed website